joaopauloaramuni/python/Projeto CPF e CNPJ Generator/README.md

 ## Licença

-Este projeto é de uso livre.
-Sinta-se à vontade para modificar e distribuir conforme necessário.
+Este projeto está licenciado sob a MIT License.